Lake Ewlyamartup

-Lake Ewlyamartup is an ephemeral salt lake in the Great Southern region of Western Australia located approximately 17 km east of the town of Katanning and about 294 km south east of Perth.
+Lake Ewlyamartup is an ephemeral salt lake in the Great Southern region of Western Australia located approximately 17 km east of the town of Katanning and about 294 km south east of Perth, in the locality of Ewlyamartup.

 Description

 The 50700 ha catchment area has an average rainfall of 478 mm per annum and an evaporation rate of 1826 mm per annum.
 The landscape is a mixture of saline and fresh lakes and swamps with lunettes, dunes and swales on aeolian and lacustrine deposits and alluvium over granite based rocks.
 The lake is situated on major ancient drainage lines.

 The lake was once a freshwater source but land clearing has led to salinity.
 In 2010 the water quality of the lake had deteriorated and the salinity level was three times that of sea water.

 The inflow comes from Ewlyamartup Creek on the northern end of the lake.
 In years when the lake overflows the water flows west from the creek instead of south into the lake and eventually discharges into the Coblinine River.